Fiscal Year 2011 Pollution Prevention Grant Summaries

 EPA grant: $149,178

 IDNR will help Iowa companies establish and implement environmental management systems and it will conduct twenty-two client follow-up assessments to improve environmental performance.
-IDNR anticipates these activities will lead to energy and water conservation, elimination of hazardous wastes, and reduction of greenhouse gas emissions.
+IDNR anticipates these activities will lead to energy and water conservation, elimination of hazardous waste and reduction of greenhouse gas emissions.
 IDNR will also report business savings resulting from the implementation of P2 efforts.

 Kansas Department of Health and Environment (KDHE)